Prakhar1Ojha/titanyx-fitness-html/README.md

 2. Open the folder in VS Code (or any editor).
 3. Open `TFGym.html` directly in your browser, or use the **Live Server** extension for auto-reload.

-No build steps, no dependencies — it's plain HTML.
+No build steps, no dependencies .

----

-## 📸 Screenshots

-_Add screenshots here once available (homepage, membership table, contact form, etc.)_

 ---

 ## 🎯 What I Practiced

 - Semantic HTML5 (`main`, `section`, `article`, `nav`, `figure`, `details`, `address`)